Why use Footprint Identification Technology?

 7. Work with many different species.
-To date we have developed provisional or full FIT algorithms for many species including black rhino, white rhino, Bengal tiger, Amur tiger, cheetah, puma, Lowland and Baird’s Tapirs and Polar bears.
+To date we have developed provisional or full FIT algorithms for 13 species including black rhino, white rhino, Bengal tiger, Amur tiger, cheetah, puma, Lowland and Baird’s Tapirs and Polar bears.
 All indications are that the technique is adaptable and applicable for any species that leave a footprint.

 8. Work in conjunction with other non-invasive techniques.
 A good census or monitoring strategy generally deploys several approaches in a ‘toolbox’ approach.
 FIT works well alongside camera-trapping and DNA identification from dung or lost hair.
 We have used footprints as marks in mark-recapture techniques to estimate populations from sampling.
 Footprints may even contain genetic material (eg. Polar bear prints can hold hair and blood spots) so that collecting footprint images can allow parallel collection of DNA for little extra effort.